Projects

 This project will advance ecosystem forecasting by accounting for how legacy effects from extreme environmental events – prolonged droughts, floods, heatwaves and fires – persist into future years in vulnerable dryland ecosystems.
 As highly stressed environments are expected to leave increasingly large impacts on flora and fauna and exacerbate desertification, answers are urgently needed to understand and mitigate these impacts.
 This project will foster new appreciation of ecosystem features that build resilience to change, or that lead to collapse.
 Benefits include better forecasting tools to manage ecosystems at risk, improved security of biodiversity and food production in Australian rangelands, and training of early career researchers.

-Download the project summary.
+Download past project summary.

-Download the research factsheet..
+Download past research factsheet..

 Help save the kowari.
 Join Team Kowari here.